Degrees of Freedom:

-When you learned to calculate the variance of a sample population, you used the following formula:
+When we discussed the calculation of the variance and standard deviation of a sample population, we used the formula: